hyosung11/Launch-School/Courses/journal.md

 ## 20220119 수요일

 11:27 Had a later study session with Alex where we couldn't quite get our solution to work and then Laurent figured it out.
 Met with Laurent and I couldn't figure out how to get a slice of substring with one char removed.
 Fired ServPro and now NJ Water and Mold is here.

+13:44 Working all morning and getting the two problems from this morning's study sessions correct.
+Ugh.

+## 20220120 목요일

+11:09 Studying now with all the noise from the water damage mitigation equipment running.